 3. Remove the pads from the guides.

-4. Install special wrench 3272 on the brake piston (picture below) and screw the piston all the way in by turning the spindle to the right and the knurled roller to the left.
+4. Install special key 3272 on the brake piston (picture below) and screw the piston in until it stops by turning the lead screw to the right and the knurled roller to the left.

-6. Never depress the piston with force and without rotation.
-Otherwise, the adjusting mechanism in the brake piston will be destroyed.
+6. Never press the piston with force and without rotation.
+Otherwise, the adjustment mechanism in the brake piston will be destroyed.

 7. Insert new pads.